Bayesian Evidence Synthesis for the common effect model: Bayesian Evidence Synthesis

 where $\vect{h}_{k}$ is the history of sub-sample $k$, i.e. the sub-samples incorporated to the analysis previously to $\vect{y}_{k}$, given by $\vect{h}_{k}=\left(\vect{y}_{1},\dots,\vect{y}_{k-1}\right)$ and $\vect{h}_{1}=\emptyset$.
 Here, we assume exchangeability between studies, which means that the ordering of the samples does not matter for these calculations.
 Thus, the time ordering will not influence our model and the association between $Y$ and $X_1$.
 Therefore the combined marginal likelihood $m^{(K)}$ is the product of the marginal likelihoods, which are the \textit{conditional} marginal likelihoods of $\vect{y}_{k}$ given the previous history $\vect{h}_{k}$, given by

 where $p(\vect{\theta}|\vect{h}^{(k)})$ the posterior distribution of the relevant parameters for the data $\vect{y}^{(1)},\dots,\vect{y}^{(k-1)}$.
-This expression is obviously different from the original intuition about the simple product of the marginal likelihoods and its computation requires the full set of raw data.
+The computation of this expression requires the full set of raw data.

-Another way to realize why simple multiplication of $BF$s is not an appropriate evidence synthesis method is to consider that $BF$ is a function of $\Lambda$ and under the null hypothesis, $\Lambda|H_0 \sim \chi^2_1$.
-From a frequentist point of view, multiplication of the likelihood functions would further imply that $\widetilde{\Lambda} \approx \sum_k \Lambda_k$ which is not true.
-In order for this to become more clear one has to recognize that $\sum_k \Lambda_k |H_0 \sim \chi^2_k$ while $\Lambda \sim \chi^2_1$.
 A demonstrative example of why the product of $BF_k$s resulting from partitioning a dataset is not the same as the $BF$ computed from the pooled data is provided in \citet{rouder2011}.